protesilaos/my-website/_interpretations/2026-06-08-alkyone-emigrated-birds.md

 ---
-title: "Interpretation of “My expatriated birds” by Alcyone (traditional)"
+title: "Interpretation of “My expatriated birds” by Alkyone (traditional)"
 excerpt: "Translation of---and philosophical commentary on---a Greek song whose translated title is 'My expatriated birds'."
+redirect_from: /interpretations/2026-06-08-alcyone-emigrated-birds/
 ---

 For this entry in the series, I have picked a traditional song from